 and then Crater Rock itself (the smells around here were strong!).

-We unclipped finally from the rope and were left to make our own way down the slopes.
+At this point we finally unclipped from the rope.
+We were then left to make our own way down the slopes.
 It was a race against time before the sun turned the snow from mildly slippery to bottomless porridge!
-It was quite interesting to see the character of the snow change at height was lost.
+It was quite interesting to see the character of the snow change as height was lost.
 Many climbers were still on their way up.
 It was a gorgeous day.
 They would have fantastic summit panoramas but would flounder on the way down.

 The views for us were not bad either.
 Here is Mount Jefferson to the south